Skip to content

 12. Climate risks assessment available?

-The company's Sustainability Report 2021 provides a climate change risk assessment.
-The company also reports a climate risk assessment in its CDP Climate Change 2022 questionnaire.
-Information is not externally verified.
+The company provides a climate change risk assessment and has also published its CDP Climate Change 2022 questionnaire which has a detailed climate risk assessment.
+However, the information reported is not externally verified.

 • Landbank, maps and traceability Landbank, maps and traceability